VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Quote/objects/QuoteAttachmentType.md

 # QuoteAttachmentType ==~object~==

-The `QuoteAttachmentType` is an object that contains information about an attachment associated with a quote.
+This type is an object that contains information about an attachment associated with a quote.

 ## Fields